 From this website, you can access Twitter and Facebook.
 Only when you click the appropriate buttons, you will be connected with the particular server of these platforms and data will be transmitted.

-You receive newsletters with latest information, suggestions for events, etc. because you have signed up for that, either via online registration or order forms.
+The delivery of newsletters with the latest information, suggestions for events, etc. is based on your online registration in the list of recipients at klimaaktiv.at or based on your registration for the newsletter in the order forms.
 In every newsletter, you have the option to withdraw your consent to the processing of personal data by opting out of the list of recipients.

-We process the personal data provided by you (names and contact details) for the organisation of the event or the competitions according to the conditions of participation.
-In addition, we process image data in the form of photographs and videos that we have taken during events where you can be seen directly or in the background.
-We process these photos and videos as well as the names of the winners of competitions for subsequent reporting in press releases, our newsletters, publications and information brochures as well as on the website of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.
+We process the personal data that you provide (names and contact details) for the organisation of the event or the prize competition according to the terms and conditions.
+In addition, we process image data as photographs and videos that we have taken during events where you can be seen directly or in the background.
+We use these photos and videos as well as the names of the winners of prize competitions for subsequent reporting in press releases, our newsletters, publications and information brochures as well as on the website of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

-Legal basis: performance of contracts (implementation and communication of the event or the competition to the public) in accordance with section 6 paragraph 1 lit b of the GDPR, and protection of legitimate interests according to section 6 paragraph 1 lit f of the GDPR (information to the public about the activities of the BMK in accordance with the Federal Ministries Act 1986 – Bundesministeriengesetz, Federal Law Gazette No. 76/1986 as amended, Part 1 Z 10 of the Appendix to §2)
+Legal basis: performance of contracts (implementation and communication of the event or the prize competition to the public) in accordance with Art.
+6 (1) lit. b of the GDPR, and protection of legitimate interests according to Art.
+6 (1) lit. f of the GDPR (information to the public about the statutory activities of the BMK in accordance with the Federal Ministries Act 1986 – Bundesministeriengesetz, Federal Law Gazette No. 76/1986 as amended, Part 1 point 10 of the Appendix to § 2).

-You have the right to receive information about what personal data we hold on you.
-Furthermore, you have the right to ask us to correct your personal data or that the use of your data will be restricted, if there are any ambiguities to clarify.
-You may dissent to the processing of your personal data.
-You also have the right to ask us to delete your personal data.
-Moreover, you have the right to receive a machine-readable copy of your personal data.
-You may place a claim against a solely automated decision-making unless in cases of data processing on the basis of consent, agreement or existing legal basis.
+You have the right to receive information about personal data we hold on you.
+Furthermore, you have the right to request for your data to be corrected or the processing of your data to be restricted, if there are any ambiguities to clarify.
+You may object to the processing of your data.
+You are entitled to request the deletion of your personal data.
+You can ask for a copy of personal data you provided in machine readable form.
+You can file a motion against solely automated decision-making unless in cases of data processing based on consent, agreement or existing legal bases.

 Business transactions in general

-According to tax law and company law, relevant data have to be stored for 7 years in compliance with § 132 of the BAO and §§ 190, 212 of the UGB.
+According to tax law and company law regulations, relevant data has to be stored for 7 years in compliance with § 132 of the BAO (Austrian Fiscal Code) and §§ 190, 212 of the UGB (Austrian Enterprise Code).

-Requests, participating in events, contact without subsequent legal basis as laid down in the GDPR
+Requests, participation in events, contact without subsequent legal basis according to GDPR

-These personal data will be deleted at the end of the triggering instance (events, etc).
+This kind of personal data will be deleted at the end of the causing instance (events, etc.).

 Data related to processing by the public sector

-In connection with processing activities of the Federal Government, data must be kept for 10 years in accordance with § 25 (3) of the Rules of Office (Büroordnung), unless the special content of the file or legal provisions require longer storage (Federal Archives Ordinance – Bundesarchivgutverordnung).
+In connection with processing activities of the Federal Government, data must be kept for 10 years in accordance with § 25 (3) of the Federal Office Regulation (Büroordnung), unless the particular content of the file or legal provisions require an extended retention (Federal Archives Provisions – Bundesarchivgutverordnung).

 Data Protection Authority

-On its website www.data-protection-authority.gv.at, you will find further information, FAQ and all relevant legal bases for data protection in Austria.
+On the website of the Data Protection Authority www.dsb.gv.at, you will find further information, FAQ and all relevant legal bases for data protection in Austria.